orchardtree/intro-the-shell-ide/README.md

 data or to verify their guess, they _open up the hood_.
 Learning to be a developer (_computer mechanic_?) is similar.
 You must start "looking under the hood" of your computer.
-To access the "hood's" contents, you must use the shell.
+To access the "hood's" contents, you must use the terminal.

-Developers "talk" to the computer by engaging it at the shell level.
-The shell is just another way to collaborate with the computer.
+Developers "talk" to their computers through the terminal.
+The termninal is just another way to collaborate with the computer.
 It might feel "old-school" or clunky at first compared with Windows or MacOSX.
 As you learn more, though, it might surprise you!

-Shell skills are critical in being a developer or HTML author.
-Comfort in the shell is an assumption for many technical jobs.
+Terminal skills are critical in being a developer or HTML author.
+Comfort in the terminal is an assumption for many technical jobs.

 ## Learning Objectives

-1. Define what a shell program is
+1. Define what a terminal program is
-2. Recognize a shell interface
+2. Recognize a terminal interface
-3. Recognize operating systems providing a shell
+3. Recognize that operating systems providing a terminal

-## Define What a Shell Program Is
+## Define What a Terminal Program Is

-The shell is the program on your computer that takes in commands you type and takes action based on those commands.
+The terminal is the program on your computer that takes in commands you type and takes action based on those commands.
 You can think of yourself as having a conversation with the computer.

-When you see a shell it will be at a "command prompt."
+When you see a terminal it will be at a "command prompt."
 This means, from the computer's perspective "I'm listening..."
 Prompts may look different from computer to computer.
 Customized prompts express developer uniqueness.
 We've seen weather reports, beautiful colors, computer temperatures in prompts.
 At